MicrosoftDocs/cloud-adoption-framework/docs/govern/cost-management/best-practices.md

 ## Best practices by team and accountability

 Cost management across the enterprise is a cloud governance and cloud operation function.
-However, all cost management decisions result in a change to the assets which support a workload.
+All cost management decisions result in a change to the assets which support a workload.
 When those changes impact the architecture of a workload, additional considerations are required to minimize the impact on end users and business functions.
 The cloud adoption team who configured or developed that workload are likely to hold accountability for completing those types of changes.

 - **Tagging is critical to all governance.** Ensure all workloads and resources follow [proper naming and tagging conventions](../../ready/azure-best-practices/naming-and-tagging.md) and [enforce tagging conventions using Azure Policy](https://docs.microsoft.com/azure/governance/policy/tutorials/govern-tags).
 - **Identify right size opportunities.** Review your current resource utilization and performance requirements across the environment.